danmidwood/danmidwood.com/README.md

 # My website / blog

-Hosted on ruhoh, view it at danmidwood.com
+Built with Jekyll and hosted on GitHub pages, view it at danmidwood.com